vitorstraggiotti/easySHA256/README.md

 Comes with a test program called "digest256" that compute the SHA256 disgest of an input file.

-To build "digest256" you need make and a C copiler and just run:
+To build "digest256" you need make and gcc copiler and just run:
 `$ make`